 The Redeye River watershed has approximately 633 total river miles, of which 316 miles of rivers are considered perennial.
 The major rivers within this watershed include the Red Eye, the Leaf, and the Wing.
 There are 11 creeks and 7 county ditches, as well as numerous smaller flowages.
-The watershed contains approximately 126 lakes with a total acreage of 8,228.
+The watershed contains approximately 126 lakes covering 8,228 acres.

 The majority of the watershed is within the North Central Hardwood Forest with a small sections in the Northern Lakes and Forests ecoregion.
 Nearly half the watershed’s land use is agricultural, 30% is forested, 15% is wetlands, and about 4% is developed communities and industries.